MPEDS/protests-analysis/docs/exploratory_plots.md

 |  43 | Boone County, Missouri                     |

-These glimpses seem mostly in line with what we should expect, with a strong caveat that the Missouri protests are not making an appearance here.
-That’s a bit alarming, so I’ll look into that.
+These glimpses seem mostly in line with what we should expect, with a strong caveat that the Missouri protests are not making a leading appearance here.
+That’s a bit alarming; some playing around with the dataset reveals there are a fair number of protests both in Missouri and at University of Missouri-Columbia.
+There could still be errors here, so I’m continuing to revise the code.

 # Basic summary plots